RC Celta de Vigo

 Real Club Celta de Vigo (/gl/; lit.
 'Royal Celtic Club of Vigo'), commonly known as Celta Vigo or just Celta, is a Spanish professional football club based in Vigo, Galicia, that competes in La Liga, the top tier of Spanish football.
 Nicknamed Os Celestes (The Sky Blues), the club was founded in August 1923 as Club Celta, following the merger of Real Vigo Sporting and Real Fortuna.
 The club's home stadium is Balaídos, which seats 24,870 spectators.

-The club's name is derived from the Celts, a people who once lived in the region.
-Celta have a long-standing rivalry with fellow Galician club Deportivo La Coruña, with whom they contest the Galician derby.
+The club's name is derived from the Celtic peoples who once lived in Galicia.
+Celta have a long-standing rivalry with fellow Galician club Deportivo A Coruña, with whom they contest the Galician derby.

 Celta have never won the league title nor Copa del Rey, although they have reached the final three times in the latter.
 The club finished in their best-ever position of fourth in 2002–03, qualifying for the 2003–04 UEFA Champions League, where they were eliminated by Arsenal in the round of 16.
 In the 2016–17 UEFA Europa League, Celta reached the semi-finals for the first time, losing to Manchester United.
 In 2000, Celta were one of the co-winners of the UEFA Intertoto Cup.